Protecting power: Consular services

 Certain countries may have agreements to provide limited consular services to the citizens of other countries.
 This does not necessarily constitute a protecting power relationship, as the host country may not have formally agreed, and there may in fact be diplomatic relations between the host country and the third country, but no physical representation.
-Without the agreement of the host country, consular officials in this role may not be recognized as representing the interests of another, and be limited to a "good offices" role.
+Under Article 8 of the Vienna Convention on Consular Relations, a consular post may exercise consular functions on behalf of a third State only upon notification to the host country and absent its objection; without the host country's agreement, consular officials in this role are not recognized as representing the interests of another state. role.